mozilla/addons-server/docs/api/topics/ratings.rst

             ]
         }

-    :param is_owner: whether the authenticated user is the author of the rating.
+    :param is_author: whether the authenticated user is the author of the rating.
                      Parameter not present in anonymous requests.
-    :type is_owner: boolean
+    :type is_author: boolean

     :status 200: success.
     :status 400: submission error.